Skip to main content

 You need to enter your overtime, comp time, or credit hours into HRLinks.
 To determine the maximum number of comp time hours that you can accrue per pay period, please use the , external,TTS-only, Bi-weekly Comp Time Cap Calculator.
 Your supervisor will be notified to approve the hours requested.

-• Click on the Employee Time Requests tile
+• Go to the Employee Time Requests tile

 • Select Additional Time Requests